Strep throat is an infection of the throat and tonsils. It causes pain, redness, or pus in the back of the throat.

 Post-streptococcal glomerulonephritis (kidney damage) is also rare, but it can occur, even with treatment

-- Throat culture—A sample of throat fluid is taken to a lab to see if strep bacteria grows.
+- Throat culture—A sample of throat fluid is taken to a lab.
 It takes a few days to gets results.

 To help reduce your chances of strep throat: